[SERIES NAVIGATION] This is Part 2 of a 2-part study on the biblical Identity of Israel

 Paul answers with a critical distinction:

 “But it is not as though the word of God has failed.
 For not all who are descended from Israel belong to Israel, and not all are children of Abraham because they are his offspring, but ‘Through Isaac shall your offspring be named.’
 This means that it is not the children of the flesh who are the children of God, but the children of the promise are counted as offspring.”
-(Romans 9:6–8, ESV)
+(Romans 9:6–8)

 Paul is making a distinction between two groups: